Radiology: Ultrasound

 Medical ultrasonography uses ultrasound (high-frequency sound waves) to visualize soft tissue structures in the body in real time.
 No ionizing radiation is involved, but the quality of the images obtained using ultrasound is highly dependent on the skill of the person (ultrasonographer) performing the exam and the patient's body size.
 Examinations of larger, overweight patients may have a decrease in image quality as their subcutaneous fat absorbs more of the sound waves.
-This results in fewer sound waves penetrating to organs and reflecting back to the transducer, resulting in loss of information and a poorer quality image.
+This results in fewer sound waves penetrating to organs and reflecting to the transducer, resulting in loss of information and a poorer quality image.
 Ultrasound is also limited by its inability to image through air pockets (lungs, bowel loops) or bone.
 Its use in medical imaging has developed mostly within the last 30 years.
 The first ultrasound images were static and two-dimensional (2D), but with modern ultrasonography, 3D reconstructions can be observed in real time, effectively becoming "4D".

-Because ultrasound imaging techniques do not employ ionizing radiation to generate images (unlike radiography, and CT scans), they are generally considered safer and are therefore more common in obstetrical imaging.
+Because ultrasound imaging techniques do not employ ionizing radiation to generate images (unlike radiography and CT scans), they are generally considered safer and are therefore more common in obstetrical imaging.
 The progression of pregnancies can be thoroughly evaluated with less concern about damage from the techniques employed, allowing early detection and diagnosis of many fetal anomalies.
 Growth can be assessed over time, important in patients with chronic disease or pregnancy-induced disease, and in multiple pregnancies (twins, triplets, etc.).
-Color-flow Doppler ultrasound measures the severity of peripheral vascular disease and is used by cardiologists for dynamic evaluation of the heart, heart valves and major vessels.
+Color-flow Doppler ultrasound measures the severity of peripheral vascular disease and is used by cardiologists for dynamic evaluation of the heart, heart valves, and major vessels.
 Stenosis, for example, of the carotid arteries may be a warning sign for an impending stroke.
 A clot, embedded deep in one of the inner veins of the legs, can be found via ultrasound before it dislodges and travels to the lungs, resulting in a potentially fatal pulmonary embolism.
 Ultrasound is useful as a guide to performing biopsies to minimize damage to surrounding tissues and in drainages such as thoracentesis.
 Small, portable ultrasound devices now replace peritoneal lavage in trauma wards by non-invasively assessing for the presence of internal bleeding and any internal organ damage.
 Extensive internal bleeding or injury to the major organs may require surgery and repair.